Model¶

 Model with multiple input and output nodes.

-For input nodes an optional transform can be given that transforms the raw signal into the desired representation, otherwise the raw signal is used as input.
+For input nodes an optional transform can be given that transforms the input into the desired representation, otherwise the raw input is used.
 Use dictionary to assign transform objects to specific nodes if model has multiple input nodes.

 Examples